undergrad-partner-school

 Main Student Body

-The school reported an out-of-state student body portion of 30% for that year.
+That year, the institution had an out-of-state student body percentage of 30.
 The number of transfer students at this school was 20.

 Student Population Gender Ratio